openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## JSONPath and Arbitrary Scripting

 Implementers MUST make sure that JSONpath used as part of `presentation_definition` and `presentation_submission` parameters cannot be used to execute arbitrary scripts on a server.
-For example, by implementing the entire syntax of the query without relying on the parsers of programming language engine.
+This can be achieved, for example, by implementing the entire syntax of the query without relying on the parsers of programming language engine.
 For details, see Section 4 of [@jsonpath-base].

 {backmatter}